What is Depo-Provera?

-Depo Provera is a birth control medication which is injected into the muscle.
-It contains the synthetic hormone progestin or depo-medroxyprogesterone acetate (DMPA) which helps regulate a woman's ovaries similar to the way the natural hormone progesterone works.
+The Depo-Provera contraceptive injection is a birth control medication which is injected into the muscle.
+It contains the synthetic hormone progestin or depo-medroxyprogesterone acetate (DMPA) which helps regulate a woman's ovaries similarly to the way the natural hormone progesterone works.
 The Depo-Provera injection works by preventing ovulation for at least three months after the shot.
 The average woman will ovulate again about six to nine months after the last shot.

-The depo provera injection prevents ovulation for at least 3 months after an injection and often it takes more than 3 months for your ovulation and fertility to return.
+The Depo-Provera injection prevents ovulation for at least 3 months after an injection and usually it will take more than 3 months for your ovulation and fertility to return.
 There are no herbal medications that can speed up this process, and Clomid does not usually work shortly after the Depo shot.
-Many women on depo provera don't have regular menstrual bleeding, and getting a regular period usually means ovulation has returned, but you can become fertile and ovulate even before the first period.
+Many women on Depo Provera don't have regular menstrual bleeding, and getting a regular period usually means that ovulation has returned, but you can become fertile and ovulate even before your period comes back.

-- about half of those who become pregnant do so in about 10 months after their last injection;
+- about half of those who become pregnant do so in about 10 months after their last injection

-- about two thirds of those who become pregnant do so in about 12 months,
+- about two-thirds of those who become pregnant do so in about 12 months

-- about 93% of those who become pregnant do so in about 18 months after their last injection.
+- about 93% of those who become pregnant do so in about 18 months after their last injection